arnavgautam/TreeHacks2015/HOLs/HOL-ASPNETAzureWebSites/HOL.md

 	_Application Running in Windows Azure_

-1. Go to **/Customer** to verify that the Customers views are working as expected.
+1. Go to **/Customer** to verify that the Customer views are working as expected.
 You can try adding a new Customer to verify it is successfully saved to the database.

 	![Customer view](Images/customer-view.png?raw=true)